Skip to main content

 • Remember your goal is to set up a face-to-face interview.
 At the end of your conversation, after you thank the interviewer, ask if it would be possible to meet in person.

-All UNC Charlotte students and alumni can use Big Interview to conduct free, online practice interviews with a webcam.
+All UNC Charlotte students and alumni can use Big Interview to conduct free, online practice interviews virtually.
+After submitting a video, Big Interview's robust AI tool will offer you immediate feedback on where you are with interview prep and will share tips and strategies for improvement.

 Features and benefits of using Big Interview include: